 Unsuccessful applicants will be notified of their status by letter, which will likewise be sent through the U.S. Postal Service to the applicant organization as listed on its SF 424.

 Renewal Grant Agreements

-After an applicant is selected for a renewal grant in accordance with § 17.705(d), VA will draft a renewal grant agreement to be executed by Chief Business Officer in VA and the grantee.
+After an applicant is selected for a renewal grant in accordance with 38 CFR 17.705(d), VA will draft a renewal grant agreement to be executed by the Assistant Deputy Under Secretary for Health for Administrative Operations in VA and the grantee.
 Upon execution of the renewal grant agreement, VA will obligate the approved amount.
 The renewal grant agreement will provide that:

 1. The grantee must operate the program in accordance with the provisions of this section and the grant application;